 How to Fix iPhone 6 iMessage Problems

-iMessage issues are common iOS 10, iOS 9 and iOS 8 and iPhone 6 users continue to complain about them
+iMessage issues are extremely common and iPhone 6 users continue to complain about them as we push toward the release of iOS 12.

 If you do run into Message issues, the first thing to try is toggling iMessage off an on in Settings.
 If that doesn’t work, try rebooting the phone.
 If neither of those work, it’s time to reset the device’s network settings.